OSM+: Billion-Level OpenStreetMap Dataset for City-wide Experiments: Introduction

 \section{Introduction}

-Road network has formed the skeleton of cities, as it connects between regions within city and between different cities.
-For long time, urban regions and road networks stretch along each other.
-Therefore, road networks can essentially reflect the landscape and function zones in cities, and thus affect human mobility.
+Road network has formed the skeleton of cities, as it connects regions within one city and between different cities.
+For a long time, urban regions and road networks have stretched along each other.
+Therefore, road networks can essentially reflect the landscape and functional zones in cities, and thus affect human mobility.
 For instance, it is reported that the human mobility intensity is highly correlated with road network density~\citep{zhu2022understanding}.
-Hence, investigating road network structures is the base for urban researches such as urban planning and urban traffic prediction.
+Hence, investigating road network structures is the basis for urban researches such as urban planning and urban traffic prediction.

 However, obtaining accurate road network data for open public research remains challenging.
-High-quality road network datasets are collected at significant cost by commercial map providers such as Google~\citep{Google}, Bing~\citep{Bing}, Baidu~\citep{Baidu}, and Gaode~\citep{Gaode}.
+High-quality road network datasets are collected at high cost by commercial map providers such as Google~\citep{Google}, Bing~\citep{Bing}, Baidu~\citep{Baidu}, and Gaode~\citep{Gaode}.
 As a result, these services are mainly designed for commercial applications, offering only limited high-level APIs to the public (e.g., POI search, origin-destination route planning~\citep{Google, Baidu}).
 Such restricted access falls short of the needs of academic researchers and start-ups, who often require fine-grained, low-level access to road network data in order to flexibly conduct computations and rapidly iterate on research ideas or product prototypes.

 Open-source map services (e.g., OpenStreetMap~\citep{haklay2008openstreetmap}) built from crowdsourcing mechanisms by worldwide users are promising to resolve this problem.
 However, due to the massive amount of roadnet data and the complex data format in map object storage, processing the road network data from scratch to obtain the desired format for experiments is always challenging and time-consuming.
 It might take several trials for human developers (or even with AI) to clean the road network, connect the broken edges, remove the redundant edges, and fix the problems, with each trial costing several hours.
 Hence, it is highly desirable that \textit{an intermediate format of processed road network data} can support diverse downstream applications so as to speed up the scientific discovery.